bios62/notechws/labs/lab2.md

 and hoh is null -- ignore the steepest driving up and down mountains );

--- Do a select to confirm that it returns data :
+-- Do a select to confirm that it returns data:

 select * from mlinput;
 ```

 ## Step 2

 Next task is to configure this Machine Learning experiment, by creating a settings table :

 ```
 drop table mlsettingsSVM   -- if exists;